Bay Roberts: Bay Roberts Harbour

 Bay Roberts offers year-round shipping services through its large port, which is similar in size to the harbour in St. John's and can accommodate the largest of ships.
 It is protected from ocean storms by Fergus Island at its entrance.
 The bay and harbour have clear shorelines, without rocks or headland protrusions.
 As a result of its size and outstanding features, it has been approved for anchorage by marine insurance companies.

 History

-European fishermen were visiting Bay Roberts as early as the 16th century.
+European fishermen visited Bay Roberts as early as the 16th century.
 Fishermen from Brittany and Normandy in what is today France fished the waters off the coast of Bay Roberts in the early 16th century and named the harbour Baie de Robert.
 They established onshore fishing rooms where they dried and salted codfish.
 The French fishermen came to the area because of its large harbour, and flat rock beaches which they used for curing fish.

 Most likely they started building fishing rooms near the end of Bay Roberts harbour in Bay Roberts East in such areas as Juggler's Cove.
 Then they moved to French's Cove and later to Mercer's Cove.
 Evidence of these European people can be found in community place names such as Priaulx Hill and in nearby names such as Spaniard's Bay and Port de Grave.